MEDSAGE: Enhancing Robustness of Medical Dialogue Summarization to ASR Errors with LLM-generated Synthetic Dialogues: Main Experiments

 \subsubsection{Quantitative Comparison}

 To further substantiate the realism of LLM-generated synthetic noise, we conduct quantitative comparisons between the errors in synthetic dialogues and those in ASR-transcribed dialogues using the aforementioned metrics.
 First, we compute pairwise similarities, w.r.t. three evaluation metrics, among ASR transcripts and synthetic dialogues.
 As shown in the similarity matrices in Figure~\ref{fig:similarity-matrices}, the diagonal entries contain the highest similarity scores, indicating that the greatest overlap is between ASR transcripts and the corresponding synthetic dialogues generated to mimic them.
 This pattern suggests that the LLM-generated synthetic dialogues are successful in accurately replicating the specific error characteristics of the ASR transcripts they were designed to imitate.
 Additionally, we provide an indirect comparison based on the summarization qualities each dialogue transcript yields.
 In this experiment, we also include dialogues corrupted with random deletions as well as insertions and substitutions from the NLTK words corpus \cite{bird2009natural} and name this baseline as \textit{Random}.
 As shown in Table~\ref{tab:summarization-similarity}, the summarization qualities of LLM-generated synthetic dialogues closely align with those of the ASR transcripts, which are indicated in blue as reference values.
-This further supports the effectiveness of our method in producing realistic synthetic data that mimics ASR errors.
+This further supports the effectiveness of our method in producing realistic synthetic data.